Kunjali Marakkar: Against the Portuguese Empire

-The Kunjali IV had rescued a Chinese boy, called Chinali, who had been enslaved on a Portuguese ship.
+The Kunjali IV had rescued a Chinese boy, called Chinali, who was said to have been enslaved on a Portuguese ship.
 The Kunjali was very fond of him, and he became one of his most feared lieutenants, a Muslim and enemy of the Portuguese.
-The Portuguese were terrorized by the Kunjali and his Chinese right-hand man, eventually, after the Portuguese allied with Calicut's Samorin, under André Furtado de Mendonça they attacked the Kunjali and Chinali's forces, and they were handed over to the Portuguese by the Samorin after he reneged on a promise to let them go.
+The Portuguese were terrorized by the Kunjali and his Chinese right-hand man.
+Eventually, after the Portuguese allied with Calicut's Zamorin, under André Furtado de Mendonça when Kunjali Marrikar openly challenged the Zamorin by cutting off the tail of the Zamorin's elephant and assaulting a Nair noble and his wife who had been sent to get an explanation of the deed.
+The allies attacked the Kunjali and Chinali's forces, the first battle ended in disaster for the allies due to lack of communication.
+The second battle was well co-ordinated with the Portuguese attacking Marakkar kotta from the sea and the Zamorin from the land.
+Marakkar surrendered to the Zamorin after receiving a solemn promise of pardon but the Zamorin handed them over to the Portuguese.

 Diogo do Couto, a Portuguese historian, questioned the Kunjali and Chinali when they were captured.
-He was present when the Kunjali surrendered to the Portuguese and was described: "One of these was Chinale, a Chinese, who had been a servant at Malacca, and said to have been the captive of a Portuguese, taken as a boy from a fusta, and afterwards brought to Kunhali, who conceived such an affection for him that he trusted him with everything.
+He was present when the Kunjali surrendered to the Portuguese and was described: "One of these was Chinale, a Chinese, who had been a servant at Malacca, and said to have been the captive of a Portuguese, taken as a boy from a fusta, and afterwards brought to Kunjali, who conceived such an affection for him that he trusted him with everything.
 He was the greatest exponent of the Moorish superstition and enemy of the Christians in all Malabar, and for those taken captive at sea and brought thither he invented the most exquisite kinds of torture when he martyred them."
-However, de Couto's claim that he tortured Christians was questioned, since no other source reported this, and is dismissed as ridiculous.
+However, de Couto's claim that he tortured Christians was questionable, since no other source reported this, and is dismissed as ridiculous.